What to Do When He Won’t Propose

 Let him see you as "wife material."

-If you’ve looked at the two books I suggested above, you’ll see how important it is to be the person you want in a spouse.
+Check out some great books like I've Kissed Dating Goodbye and Your Knight in Shining Armor, gain a new perspective, and you’ll see how important it is to be the person you want in a spouse.
 It’s likely that he is looking for the same characteristics in you.

 If you want him to see you as a wife, you will need to exude all of those same characteristics you are looking for.
 Are you looking for ambition?
 What are striding for in your life?
 Are you looking for trust?
 Are you a trustworthy person?